Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 • food allergies;

-At the 3rd stage of diagnosis, the veterinarian examines the dog and prescribes a laboratory examination.
+At stage 3 of diagnosis, the veterinarian examines the dog and prescribes a laboratory examination.

 A urine test will be required for diagnosis.

-The specialist undertakes to carefully examine the scraping of the skin.
-Then the fungal microflora is determined, the concentration of hormones in the blood is revealed.
+The specialist undertakes to carefully examine the skin scraping.
+Then the fungal microflora is determined and the concentration of hormones in the blood is determined.
 The following tests are prescribed:

 2. Urine.